The American Prospect

 The American Prospect is a daily online and bimonthly print American political and public policy magazine dedicated to American modern liberalism and progressivism.
 Based in Washington, D.C., The American Prospect says it "is devoted to promoting informed discussion on public policy from a progressive perspective."
 Its motto is "Ideas, Politics, and Power".

 History

 The magazine, initially called The Liberal Prospect, was founded in 1990 by Robert Kuttner, Robert Reich, and Paul Starr as a response to the perceived ascendancy of conservatism in the 1980s.
-Kuttner and Starr currently serve as co-editors.
-As of June 2019, David Dayen serves as executive editor and Ellen J. Meany serves as Publisher.
+Kuttner and Starr serve as co-editors.
+As of December 2024, David Dayen serves as executive editor and Mitch Grummon serves as publisher.
+Ganesh Sitaraman chairs the board of directors.

-Current editors include Managing Editor Ryan Cooper, Co-founder and Co-editor Robert Kuttner, Editor-at-Large Harold Meyerson, Co-founder and Co-editor Paul Starr, and Deputy Editor Gabrielle Gurley.
+Other editors include Managing Editor Ryan Cooper, co-founder and co-editor Robert Kuttner, Editor-at-Large Harold Meyerson, co-founder and co-editor Paul Starr, Deputy Editor Gabrielle Gurley, associate editor Susanna Beiser, and investigations editor Maureen Tkacik.